ZhekaVasil/pirple/Assignment 1/README.md

 # Assignment #6

-Refactored first homework assignment to run it across all the cores of your machine (using the cluster module)
+Refactored first homework assignment to run it across all the cores of machine (using the cluster module)